MANAGING A MOLD INFESTATION: GUIDELINES FOR DISASTER RESPONSE

-Remove coveralls, laboratory coats, and protective gear in a designated “dirty” area.
-Periodically disinfect non-disposable gear to avoid spreading mold spores and contaminating nearby areas; wash laboratory coats, coveralls and other washable items in hot water and detergent and/or bleach.
+After use, remove coveralls, laboratory coats, and protective gear in a designated “dirty” area.
+Periodically disinfect non-disposable gear to avoid spreading mold spores and contaminating nearby areas; wash laboratory coats, coveralls, and other washable items in hot water and detergent and/or bleach.
 Routinely wipe respirator mouthpieces with hydrogen peroxide to sterilize, and change HEPA filters regularly.
 Place disposable protective gear in sealed, polyethylene bags prior to removing these items from the “dirty” area for immediate disposal.

 First Response for a Mold Bloom